FrancisAce98/Healthcare-Analytics-Patient-Readmission-Dashboard/README.md

 ## Interactive Dashboard
 ![Dasboard Screenshot](Excel%20Screenshot.png)
 Bar Chart to show the risk highest is in the first few days.
-Pivot table to provide percentages of the raw numbers Slicer to change how each age bracket affect the graphs.
+Pivot table to provide percentages of the raw numbers.
+The Slicer to change how each age bracket affect the graphs.
 ## Key Insights (What I learned)
 Patients in the age bracket (70-80) have the highest volume of re-admissions, totalling 26,000 cases.
 There is a significant spike in re-admission for patients that are discharged after a *3-day stay* accounting for about 17% of re-admissions.